-Each of the selected consortia will receive 15.000€ at the beginning of phase 2.
+Each of the selected consortia will receive 15.000€ (see section 9.3).
 This amount is expected to be used by the consortia as follows:

 - 5,000€: to cover travel and accommodation costs for the physical events, i.e., 2nd physical training event, physical part of the hybrid courses and DemoDay; - 10,000€: to cover costs to develop activities, such as acquisition of data, paying external experts, acquiring materials, etc.